-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)".
 In July 2018, the FASB issued ASU No. 2018-10, "Codification Improvements to Topic 842, Leases" (ASU 2018-10), which provides narrow amendments to clarify how to apply certain aspects of the new lease standard, and ASU No. 2018-11, "Leases (Topic 842) - Target Improvements" (ASU 2018-11), which address implementation issues related to the new lease standard.
 The standard is effective for interim and annual reporting periods beginning after December 15, 2018.
 Under the new standard, lessees are required to recognize the right-of-use assets and lease liabilities that arise from operating leases on the consolidated balance sheet.
 The Company adopted the standard using the modified retrospective approach with an effective date as of the beginning of the Company's fiscal year, January 1, 2019, to operating leases that existed on that date.
 Prior year comparative financial information was not recast under the new standard and continues to be presented under ASC 840.
-The Company to carryforward historical assessments of (1) whether contracts are or contain leases, (2) lease classification, and (3) initial direct costs.
+The Company elected to utilize the package of practical expedients available for expired or existing contracts which allowed the Company to carryforward historical assessments of (1) whether contracts are or contain leases, (2) lease classification, and (3) initial direct costs.
 The Company performed an assessment and identified the lease facilities as material leases to be accounted for under ASC 842 as of January 1, 2019.
 The Company elected to implement ASC 842 by applying the modified retrospective approach, which allows the Company to restrict the application of the new guidance to operating leases as of January 1, 2019.
 The impact of implementing ASC 842 is summarized below: